davidkim10/ha-cli-scraper/README.md

 # ha-cli-scraper

-Node based web scraping tool built for a sales team to help aggregate contractor lead data from the Washington License Board.
+Node based web scraping tool built for a sales team at Home Advisor to help aggregate contractor lead data from the Washington License Board.

 Data points that are collected include the following: